What To Know About a Birman

 Feeding.
 The Birman cat breed doesn’t have any unique feeding requirements.
 They should do well on high-quality dry kibble.
 Find a brand that your pet enjoys.

 Go ahead and give them treats — just use moderation so that treats don't start to interfere with your cat’s normal diet.
+Treats should only account for 10% of the daily caloric needs.

 You also need to make sure that clean water is available for your cat at all times.
 The fresher the water, the better.

 To increase the amount that your cat drinks and prevent dehydration, experts recommend keeping their water at least three feet away from their food.
 Cats’ noses are sensitive to the smell of food, so proximity could limit how much they drink.
-You can try also try a filtered fountain in place of a bowl.
+You can also try a filtered fountain in place of a bowl.

 Exercise and mental stimulation.
 These cats have moderate exercise needs.
 They’re quieter than some breeds, but that doesn’t interfere with a very playful side.